MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/update-containers.md

 When you update your container host or container image with the monthly updates, as long as the host and container image are both supported (Windows Server version 1809 or higher), the host and container image revisions don't need to match for the container to start and run normally.

 However, you might encounter issues when using Windows Server containers with the February 11, 2020 security update release (also called "2B") or later monthly security update releases.
-Please refer to [this Microsoft Support article](https://support.microsoft.com/help/4542617/you-might-encounter-issues-when-using-windows-server-containers-with-t) for more details.
+See [this Microsoft Support article](https://support.microsoft.com/help/4542617/you-might-encounter-issues-when-using-windows-server-containers-with-t) for more details.
 These issues resulted from a security change that required an interface between user mode and kernel mode to change to ensure the security of your applications.
 These issues only happen on process isolated containers because process isolated containers share the kernel mode with the container host.
 This means container images without the updated user mode component were unsecured and incompatible with the new secured kernel interface.

 We've released a fix as of February 18, 2020.
 This new release has established a divide line, or the so-called "new baseline".
 This new baseline means that any host-container combination where both versions are either before or after the 2B release are compatible.
 However, any combination of host and container with one before and one after 2B won't work.